drognisep/fynetree/README.md

 // NodeEventHandler is a handler function for node events triggered by the view. type NodeEventHandler func()

+// TapEventHandler is a handler function for tap events triggered by the view. type TapEventHandler func(pe *fyne.PointEvent)

 // TreeNode holds a TreeNodeModel's position within the view. type TreeNode struct {
 	widget.BaseWidget